laravel/locket/README.md

 - `app/Mcp/Servers/Locket.php`
 - `app/Mcp/Tools/`
 - `app/Mcp/Actions/`
+- `routes/api.php`

+## API

+Locket provides a REST API for programmatic access.
+See the [API Documentation](API.md) for detailed endpoint information and usage examples.

+### Getting an API Token

+1. Log in to your Locket account
+2. Go to Settings → Profile (`/settings/profile`)
+3. Create a new personal access token in the API Tokens section
+4. Use the token in the `Authorization: Bearer YOUR_TOKEN` header for API requests

 ## Auth

-This app uses [Laravel Passport](https://laravel.com/docs/passport) for MCP authentication and API authentication.
+This app uses [Laravel Passport](https://laravel.com/docs/passport) for both MCP OAuth authentication and API token authentication.

+Users can manage their API tokens in the user profile settings area (`/settings/profile`).

 ## MCP